junxit/us-congress-bills-116/bill.md

     >   - **(2)** the impacts upon migratory birds of commercial activities for which authorizing regulations have been issued under this section;
     >   - **(3)** the effectiveness of best management practices, technologies, and other measures in reducing such impacts; and
     >   - **(4)** such Secretary’s progress in carrying out the functions and responsibilities given to the Secretary under this section.
-    > - **(s)** *Research program* The Secretary shall establish and maintain, in consultation with research institutions, institutions of higher education (as such term is defined in section 101(a) of the Higher Education Act of 1965 (20 U.S.C.
+    > - **(s)** *Research program* The Secretary shall establish and maintain, in consultation with State fish and wildlife agencies, research institutions, institutions of higher education (as such term is defined in section 101(a) of the Higher Education Act of 1965 (20 U.S.C.
 1001(a))), wildlife conservation groups, and representatives of commercial activities regulated under this section, a research program to—
     >   - **(1)** evaluate the effectiveness of best management practices and technologies incorporated in regulations and permits under this section;
     >   - **(2)** develop and evaluate new or improved best management practices and technologies; and
     >   - **(3)** evaluate the impacts of commercial activities regulated under this section on bird populations.